SenteonLLC/senteonllc.github.io/beta/main.md

 <img src="images/senteonAgent.png" width="750">

-2) Accept the Senteon End-User License Agreement and select `Next`.
+2) Review and Accept the Senteon End-User License Agreement, then select `Next`.

 <img src="images/eulaAgent.png" width="550">

 3) Choose the folder where you want to install (`C:\Program Files\Senteon\SenteonAgent` by default)

-4) Enter the credentials for your Managed Account registered in Command Center
+4) Enter the requested details for the Managed Account you wish to register the endpoint to.

 <img src="images/acctIDPass.png" width="550">